How to Prepare Yourself for BBC Assessment Tests?

 During the presentation, the assessors want to see how well you can keep the attention of a group of people.
 They want to see how persuasive you can be in front of a group of people.
 They’re also assessing your ability to interpret and present information.

-During the presentation exercise, you might get some time to put together a presentation, or you might have to put together a presentation on the same day.
+During the presentation exercise, you might be given time to put together a presentation, or you might have to put together a presentation on the same day.
 You will be able to use slides and other tools to illustrate your point better and captivate your audience.

 The assessors will also be looking at how well your presentation is structured and how well they can follow your presentation.
 They will also be checking to see if you know and understand the material or if you’re reading what’s in front of you.